shashanka2a/shashanka2a/README.md

 - 🙋‍♀️ I’m a Computer Science graduate.

 - 💻 I’m a Tech enthusiast with a great interest in Web Development, Blockchain Technology.

-- 🌱 I’m exploring the protocols like Ethereum, Filecoin, Polygon, Solana, Near, One.
+- 🌱 I’m currently exploring the protocols like Ethereum, Filecoin, Polygon, Solana, Near, One.

 - 🔭 Hackathon Hunter: Willing to collaborate on web3 project ideas.